 I am having so much fun with this game it’s unreal.
 And yes, it takes some getting used to at first, but once you give yourself to the time to understand the characters, how the game works best for you, and keep your patience with the map you’ll be glad you purchased this game.

-Now this is my first ever blog over video games.
+Now, this is my first ever blog over video games.
 Even though I play them like crazy, writing about them is a whole different matter.
-If you are still unsure about this I encourage you to check out http://www.thiefgame.com/ to learn more about the game.
-Also, for all your gaming needs check out my friends, Brad’s blog http://wp.me/3LcfV .
-He blogs about all different types of games and the gaming world much better than I ever could.
+If you are still unsure about this I encourage you to check out the website to learn more about the game.

 So, recap.
-Check out Thief, buy the game, don’t rely solely on the map, and read Brad’s blog!
+Check out Thief, buy the game, and don’t rely solely on the map.
 Have fun!